Skip to content

 • It’s possible to arrange a trip without any tour operator.
 However, you might consider hiring a local driver to get you to the most remote places.
 Most yurt camps are so isolated that only local people know about them.

-• Kyrgyzstan is the most democratic of all the Central Asian countries, and occasionally, protests are in some of its major cities.
-This doesn’t mean that it’s not a safe country.
-During my trip, I met a lot of solo travellers (males and females).
+• Kyrgyzstan is the most democratic of all Central Asian countries, and occasionally, protests occur in some of its major cities.
+However, this doesn’t mean that it’s not a safe country.
+During my trip, I met many solo travelers (males and females).

 • The majestic Tien Shan (Heavenly Mountains) range occupies the greater part of the area, and 90% of the country stands above 1.500m, with 71% above 2.000m.
 So even in summer, it can be quite cold, especially cloudy.